josdem/hugo/content/techtalk/groovy_restclient.md

 }
 ```

-If we need to send some headers in curl format is:
+If we need to send some headers in curl format:

 ```bash
 curl -H "Content-Type: application/json" -H "Authorization: Bearer be41be7a-70ca-4988-89df-54beb212e6a9" -X POST -d '{"name":"josdem","email":"user@email.com"}' "http://myhost/services/user"